Wokiri/nanostring/README.md

 With django's Object Relational Mapper, the various csv files contents are uploaded into a database either as individual records or as whole files.
 The smaller files (whose scheema is easy to make)  have been fed and stored in the database as individual records hence making use django's rich Queryset API functionalities.

-The larger csv files (with significantly large column records, hence a much more complex schema) are uploaded as a whole into a local storage but whose access is possible by django.
+The larger csv files (with significantly large column records, hence a much more complex schema) are uploaded as a whole into a local storage but whose access is possible by django, and manipulation and interactions achieved through pandas.

 <br/>

-### Raster Data:
+### Vector Spatial Data:

+A sample of Disease2BScan image and Normal2BScan image have been digitized by identifying the portions that are highlighted as AOIs.

+These digitized data which requires a database with geometry support, hence use of PostGIS, have been both stored into the database and reading made possible by use of openlayers javascript library.
+Openlayers is a free and open source platform that makes it possible to view spatial data and interact with them in a number of useful supported ways.

 <br/>